 Oracle database, originally a relational DBMS, has evolved into a converged, multi-model DBMS, e.g. it supports multiple types of workload (OLTP, data warehouse, operational data store, data hub), it can manage and join together multiple types of data (relational, XML, JSON, spatial, property graph, RDF, text, binary) being stored inside or outside the database, it supports numerous deployment types (single instance, clustered shared everything, sharded shared-nothing, reader-farms, on-premises, public cloud, standard hardware, engineered system), and it can be accessed using multiple APIs (SQL, REST APIs, Simple Oracle Document Access, Property Graph Query Language, JDBC/ODBC drivers for multiple languages).

-In 1977, Larry Ellison, Robert Miner, and Ed Oates founded Software Development Laboratories, which was hired by the United States Central Intelligence Agency (CIA) in order to write a new database system based upon SQL.
+In 1977, Larry Ellison, Robert Miner, and Ed Oates founded Software Development Laboratories, which was hired by the United States Central Intelligence Agency (CIA) to write a new database system based upon SQL.
 This system came to be known as Oracle.
-The company changed its name to Relational Software, Inc. in 1979 and then to Oracle Systems Corporation not long thereafter, in 1982.
+The company changed its name to Relational Software, Inc. in 1979 and then to Oracle Systems Corporation in 1982.

 Oracle employs MVCC for concurrency control.